OpenCourseMatch/Documentation/01-introduction.md

 # Introduction

+Motivation and core features of the OpenCourseMatch application

 ## Motivation

 The OpenCourseMatch application is designed to address the challenges and complexity of assigning a wide range of users based on a few preferences and constraints.